 Be Smart about Sourcing Materials

 One of the best practices in ecommerce, both inside and outside the crafts business, is to lower overhead costs as much as possible.
 If you’re a maker of handmade goods, overhead costs refer to raw materials, so you want to buy them at the best value possible.

 Buying raw materials in bulk usually helps if your supplier offers price breaks (and if they don’t, you should find one who does!).
 You can use the equation above to calculate your ideal reorder value per lead time.

 For more advanced techniques, read our guide The Best Ecommerce Product Sourcing Strategies for Artisans.
 This covers more extensive strategies for acquiring materials, as well as ways to improve your sales of finished goods.

 Breaking into ecommerce as a beginner is never easy, but for craftsmen and women, it’s especially difficult.
 Sales and business use a more methodical skillset that’s on the opposite side of the spectrum as the more creative and artistic talents of crafting.

 The good news is that you don’t have to go through it alone.
 Automated inventory management software like ecomdash is designed for beginners to circumvent the trickier and more convoluted aspects of ecommerce.
 We monitor your inventory, set reorder alerts, create work orders, and track raw material levels — all automatically and with no micromanaging.
-Save time and money with our Pro plans or Freemium option and expand your handmade store with ease.
+Save time and money with our software and expand your handmade store with ease.